Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Strathfield South had a median income among taxpayers of $52,649 and an average income of $69,023 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-This compares to figures for Greater Sydney's median income of $60,817 and average income of $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates would be approximately $57,314 (median) and $75,138 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Strathfield South cluster around the 65th percentile nationally.
-The largest segment comprises 32.2% earning between $1,500 and $2,999 weekly, with a total of 1,195 residents falling into this category.
-This is similar to the broader area where this cohort represents 30.9%.
+Strathfield South's median income among taxpayers was $52,649 in financial year 2023, according to ATO data aggregated by AreaSearch.
+The suburb's average income stood at $69,023 during the same period.
+In comparison, Greater Sydney's median and average incomes were $60,817 and $83,003 respectively in financial year 2023.
+Based on an 8.86% increase from Wage Price Index growth since then, current estimates for Strathfield South are approximately $57,314 (median) and $75,138 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Strathfield South cluster around the 65th percentile nationally.
+The largest segment comprises 32.2% earning $1,500 - $2,999 weekly (1,195 residents), aligning with the broader area where this cohort likewise represents 30.9%.
 A significant 30.2% earn above $3,000 weekly.
-High housing costs consume 17.4% of income in Strathfield South, but strong earnings place disposable income at the 66th percentile nationally.
+High housing costs consume 17.4% of income in Strathfield South, but strong earnings place disposable income at the 66th percentile.
 The suburb's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income